 Video decoding configuration

-This is the configuration guide for installers, how to get maximum performance out of C-Play.
-See the video in the media guide if you want to now how C-Play loads and handle video files.
+This guide is intended for installers who want to get maximum performance out of C-Play.
+See video in the media guide if you want to know how C-Play loads and handles video files.

 C-Play has embedded mpv, which is highly capable free and open-source media player.
 MPV can be configured in many ways to maximize performance based on your system.

-For reference, at the moment, the latest C-Play comes shipped with compiliation of the mpv 0.36 library, and a backend of the latest ffmpeg 5.1 version.
+For reference, at the moment, the latest C-Play comes shipped with compilation of the mpv 0.36 library, and a backend of the latest ffmpeg 5.1 version.

 MPV configuration files